vmware-archive/go-reminders/README.md

 1. A kubernetes cluster sufficient to run go-reminders and its backing services (e.g., mysql);
 2. A Docker registry and relevant credentials for pushing and pulling containers;
 3. A backing service (generally mysql) running in the kubernetes cluster;
-4. A Pivotal Concourse setup in order to run the build and deploy processes.
+4. A Pivotal Concourse setup in order to run the build and deploy processes;
+5. [Helm](https://helm.sh) for managing go-reminders deployments, also used by the ci/cd pipelines.

 #### Kubernetes Cluster
 Running go-reminders generally targets a kubenernetes cluster.
 It runs in the